PowerDNS/pdns/pdns/recursordist/docs/performance.rst

 The settings can be made permanent by using the ``--permanent`` flag::

     ## IPv4
+    ## NOTRACK rules for 53/udp, keep in mind that you also need your regular rules for 53/tcp
     firewall-cmd --direct --add-rule ipv4 raw OUTPUT 0 -p udp --dport 53 -j CT --notrack firewall-cmd --direct --add-rule ipv4 raw OUTPUT 0 -p udp --sport 53 -j CT --notrack firewall-cmd --direct --add-rule ipv4 raw PREROUTING 0 -p udp --dport 53 -j CT --notrack